ch4mi2/Laboratory-Information-Management-System/README.md

 git clone <repo link>
 ```
 3.Run the below command twice on both frontend and backend folders to install node modules <br />
-  use cd/folderName to move into folder <br />
+&ensp use cd/folderName to move into folder <br />
-  use cd.. to move up
+&ensp use cd.. to move up
 ```
 npm install
 ```